syrac-org/syrac-blog/content/posts/xctrack-hack/index.md

 I just feel like a lot of effort has been put by both the International Gliding Commission and flight recorder manufacturers, but that these efforts fall short of actually delivering tangible trust into the tracklogs data.
 This is probably sunk-cost fallacy, but I wish the IGC specification recommended cryptographically secure hardware rather than holographic seals and microswitches.

+---

+I hope this post gave you a better understanding of IGC track signatures, how they're not perfect, but why they are still relevant to prevent casual cheating on online platforms.